matrix-org/synapse/docs/specification.rst

 Because of the distributed nature of participants in a Matrix conversation, it is impossible to establish a globally-consistent total ordering on the events.
-However, by annotating each outbound PDU at its origin with IDs of other PDUs it has received, a partial ordering can be constructed allowing causallity relationships to be preserved.
+However, by annotating each outbound PDU at its origin with IDs of other PDUs it has received, a partial ordering can be constructed allowing causality relationships to be preserved.
 A client can then display these messages to the end-user in some order consistent with their content and ensure that no message that is semantically in reply of an earlier one is ever displayed before it.